-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 4

-Gorman's Rupp, from today's reasonable valuation, offers attractive double-digit probability-weighted expected returns while also achieving an above-average overall income investor profile.
+Gorman-Rupp, from today's reasonable valuation, offers attractive, double-digit, probability-weighted expected returns while also achieving an above-average overall income investor profile.

-Using the 3 prudent principles of sound long-term investing I apply a five-point scale to each, ranging from 1 (poor) to 5 (excellent) relative to the S&P 500.
+Using the three prudent principles of sound long-term investing, I apply a five-point scale to each, ranging from 1 (poor) to 5 (excellent) relative to the S&P 500.

 How do we assign these 5 points for each investing goal?

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.